-We’re in the beginnings of an exciting tannery project here at Old Chapel Farm.
-Right now we’re working on the sheep, goat and cow skins from the farm, deer skins and recently, even an otter that was found on the road.
+We’re in the beginnings of an exciting tannery project at Old Chapel Farm.
+Right now we’re working on sheep, goat, deer and cow skins and recently, even an otter that was found on the road.

 Skin was always a valued and essential resource to people living subsistence lifestyles, and will be an important material in other areas of the neolithic settlement.

 With a tannery based at the settlement, we’ll be able to continue and expand our experimental work in skin clothing.
 Come and learn how to do it yourself! – this year we are running the first course in tanning up at the settlement – a 4 day course in brain tanning deerskin – to make a soft fabric